Eligibility to Apply

 - whether the student has demonstrated the emotional stability and maturity to lead a stable, responsible, and healthy lifestyle during this experience.

 Participation in the EA program is voluntary.
-Students agree to participate and to cooperate with Earlham College, the Faculty Leader(s), the Center for Global Education and the group in all aspects of the EA Program.
+Students agree to participate and to cooperate with Earlham College, the Faculty Leader(s), the Center for Global Education, and the group in all aspects of the EA Program.

 Failure to meet and maintain the above conditions may result in being withdrawn from a program.

 Students who choose to withdraw from the EA program before it starts should notify the Center for Global Education immediately in writing.
-Students who use EPIC Advantage funding and who withdraw after the January 15 confirmation date may no longer be eligible for EPIC Advantage funding.
+Students who use EPIC Advantage funding and who withdraw after the January 15 confirmation date will no longer be eligible for EPIC Advantage funding.
 Funds that have already been spent on the student’s behalf will be charged to the student’s account.
 Students who pay for participation in the EPIC Advantage experience and who withdraw from the program after January 15 will be charged for all expenses that have been spent on the student’s behalf.

 Dismissal from an EA Program